GarySimons/Gary_Simons/README.md

 * In the footer click on **CV** to check it opens the downloadable pdf.
 * Repeat checks on mobile and tablet to verify they are correct.

-#### Admin page
-* Change screen size to verify that it is **fully responsive** and the panels work on all device sizes.
-* Check **data from MongoDB database** is correct and displays correctly.
-* Click on **edit buttons** to check they open the edit page with correct data.
-* Click on **delete buttons** to check they open the warning modal.
-* Click on **x and close** on modal to check they close the modal and go back to admin page.
-* Click on **yes, I'm sure button** on modal to check it removes correct data from MongoDB database.
-* Click on **no, keep it button** on modal to check it closes the modal and goes back to admin page leaving data in place.
-* Click on **add new skill button** to check it opens add skill page.
-* Hover over **buttons** to check they change colour.
-* In the footer click on each **social media button** to check it takes you to the relevant website in a new window.
-* In the footer click on **CV** to check it opens the downloadable pdf.
-* Repeat checks on mobile and tablet to verify they are correct.

-#### Edit skills page
-* Change screen size to verify that it is **fully responsive** and the panels work on all device sizes.
-* Check form is **displaying correct data** to be edited.
-* **Edit data** in form and click the save changes button to check it closes the page and returns to admin page, and that the admin page displays edited data.
-* Click on **back to skills button** to check it returns you to the admin page without changing data.
-* Hover over **buttons** to check they change colour.
-* In the footer click on each **social media button** to check it takes you to the relevant website in a new window.
-* In the footer click on **CV** to check it opens the downloadable pdf.
-* Repeat checks on mobile and tablet to verify they are correct.

-#### Add skills page
-* Change screen size to verify that it is **fully responsive** and the panels work on all device sizes.
-* **Enter data** in form and click the add skill button to check it closes the page and returns to admin page, and that the admin page displays added data.
-* Hover over **buttons** to check they change colour.
-* Click on **back to skills button** to check it returns you to the admin page without changing data.
-* In the footer click on each **social media button** to check it takes you to the relevant website in a new window.
-* In the footer click on **CV** to check it opens the downloadable pdf.
-* Repeat checks on mobile and tablet to verify they are correct.

 #### Heroku
 * Check Heroku is being **updated** and the changes are being deployed each time it is **pushed to GitHub.**
 * Open app on Heroku and test all pages, links and forms work correctly.